-Eku was pleased to see that Ingwe was a good swimmer, even for an Abantu (yet another reason she was perfect, of course).
+Eku was pleased to see that Ingwe was a good swimmer, even for an Abantu (yet another reason she was perfect).

-The two grinned themselves silly and swam away from the sound of the waterfall so they could talk.
+The two grinned themselves silly and swam away from the sound of the waterfall, so they could more easily talk.

-Reached a place where their feet touched bottom.
+Reached a place so their feet touched bottom.

-Stood, still grinning at each other, the shoreline showing dark rocks, bright green bushes and pink flowers.
+Stood, still grinning, the shoreline showing dark rocks, bright green bushes and pink flowers.

-Ingwe was tall enough to remind Eku that all she wore was the necklace with the laza pendant.
+Ingwe was tall enough to remind Eku that all she wore was the necklace.

-Ulanga's fire made the wet stone sparkle between her breasts and Eku blurted, "Your necklace is very beautiful."
+Ulanga's fire made the wet pendant sparkle between her breasts and Eku blurted, "Your necklace is very beautiful."